 Reservations: Call (231) 526-2111 or www.harborsprings.com

-Before or after the ride, we highly recommend a night or two on this jewel in the Great Lakes.
+We highly recommend a visit to this jewel in the Great Lakes.
 A National Historic Landmark, the entire Island is filled with beautiful vistas, over 70 miles of hiking, biking and horseback riding trails, Fort Mackinac, a quaint shopping district downtown, horse drawn carriage tours during the day, and an active nightlife with its happening music and bar scene.
 There are no motor vehicles, this is an Island dedicated to preserving its past as it heads into the future.
 Transportation is by foot, hoof or bicycle.
+Visitors can explore the historic Fort Mackinac, and ride up to the highest point on the Island to Fort Holmes.
+Be sure to try the different varieties of homemade fudge for which the Island is famous.
+Speaking of famous, Mackinac Island is home to Grand Hotel, where countless presidents have stayed over the years.
+It boasts the longest summer porch in America and was the set for the movie "Somewhere in Time"